 Trust.Zone VPN offers 3 different plan options.
 The most expensive plan is its monthly subscription, which only gives you 3 device connections.
 It also offers 1-year and 2-year plans, with the longest plan being the most affordable, providing 5 simultaneous device connections.

-There is a 3-day free trial option that offers 1 device connection and 1GB of data.
+There is a 3-day free trial option that offers 1 device connection and 1GB of data, along with limited locations.
+It does require a credit card unlike some free trials or tiers that allow you to sign up with just an email address.
 I found this to be an okay way to test the service before committing, but the data goes fast, so be careful.

 I don’t like that Trust.Zone charges more for standard features like port forwarding and DDoS protection.
 Considering these are things many providers offer for free, I can’t help but feel that Trust.Zone is trying to make as much money off its customers as it can.